robert-mccarthy-ca/modern-druid/README.md

 That might finally be the moment the world wakes up — and when it does, it’s going to need a fully documented, globally ready carbon farming system to deploy **immediately**.

 **All training will be digital and open-source.** Anyone who wants to do this isn't competing *against* us — they're competing *with* us.
-We're all racing against ecological collapse.
+We're all racing against ecological collapse and our own extinction.

 ---

 ## 🌿 Why Bother?

 Because I like forests.
 Because I like food.
+Because I live here.

-Because neither the forests nor our food supply will exist in 20 years unless someone builds a way to stop the burn.
-And because I'd rather fix the carbon problem than chase food profits.
+Because neither the forests nor our food supply will exist here or anywhere else in 20 years unless someone builds a way to stop the runaway carbon dioxide levels.
+And because I'd rather get paid to fix the carbon problem than chase food profits to make people pay me for the privilege of eating healthy food.

 ---